 The table below analyses financial instruments carried at fair value, by valuation method.
-The different levels have
+The different levels have been defined as follows:

-- Level 1: Quoted prices (unadjusted) in active markets for identified assets or liabilities. - Level 2: Valuation using inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices). - Level 3: Valuation using inputs for the asset or liability that are not based on observable market data (unobservable
+- Level 1: quoted prices (unadjusted) in active markets for identified assets or liabilities. - Level 2: valuation using inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices). - Level 3: valuation using inputs for the asset or liability that are not based on observable market data (unobservable inputs).